Teaching Technologies

 What’s VoiceThread and what is it for?

-VoiceThread is an interactive collaboration and sharing tool that allows you to share your slides (or other materials and multimedia) with your students, and then allows you and your students to add text, audio, or video comments directly on those materials.
+VoiceThread is an interactive presentation and collaboration tool that allows you to share your slides (or other materials and multimedia) with your students, and then allows you and your students to add text, audio, or video comments directly on those materials.
 It is a great way to facilitate rich discussions, as well as allow students to more directly interact with the material that you share with them.
 It also allows students to build digital presentations by adding images, documents, and videos, and other media to which other students can add comments for discussion.
-Watch this VoiceThread's introductory video.
+Visit VoiceThread's home page for an introduction to the platform.

 How can you access and use VoiceThread?

-To add VoiceThread into your Canvas course, you can either add through modules external link if it was a non graded discussion or you can add as an assignment in a Canvas module if you want it to be a graded discussion.
+To add VoiceThread into your Canvas course, you can either embed it directly in a module, if it is a non-graded activity, or you can embed it in an assignment if you want it to be a graded activity.
 Here are the steps.

 1. Navigate to the “Modules” area of your course.